pnodeRun

 function is the local function to call.
 It must not be quoted.
 It can be a function with no parameters by definition, or a partial application that wraps the orginal function and its parameters to a function with no parameters.
 It can be a built-in function or a user-defined function.

-nodes is aliases of nodes.
-It is an optional parameter.
-If it is not specified, the system will call the function on all live data nodes and compute nodes in the cluster.
+nodes (optional) is a STRING scalar or vector indicating node alias(es).
+If not specified, the system will call the function on all active data nodes and compute nodes in the cluster.

 Examples